vic-ma/website/content/posts/2025-10-15-test-post/index.md

 And what's more, it's only the Flatpak job's test run that fails.
 The native job's test run works fine.
 What could possibly be the cause of this?

 Well, I'll spare you the gory details that it took for me to get to the answer.
-But the cause of the bug was me accidentally freeing an object that I should not have freed.
+But the cause of the bug was me accidentally freeing an object that I should never have freed.

-This meant that the corresponding memory segment *could be* but *did not necessarily have to be* filled with garbage data.
-This is why only the Flatpak job's test run failed, at first.
-This made it very tricky to debug.
-I did eventually get the native job's test run and local test runs to fail as well.
-And that is what clued me into the true cause of this bug.
+This meant that the corresponding memory segment *could be*---but, crucially, *did not necessarily have to be*---filled with garbage data.
+And this is why only the Flatpak job's test run failed...well, at first, anyway.
+By changing around some of the test cases, I was able to get the native job's test run and local test runs to fail.
+And that is what eventually clued me in to the true nature of this bug.

-So, this was the fix:
+So, after the better part of two weeks, this was the fix:
 ```diff
 @@ -94,7 +94,7 @@ test_clue_matches (WordList *word_list,
                     guint clue_index,